 [Step 1: Pray] The first thing to do is to pray for God’s help, because without it people’s minds will remain closed to the Bible’s meaning: “Then he opened their minds so that they could understand the Scriptures” (Luke 24:45).

 [Step 2: Look Closely] Next we’ll need to spend a significant amount of time looking closely at the passage, thinking it over and consulting resources such as the ESV Study Bible and a commentary (try this site for recommended commentaries on Bible books).
 Paul says to Timothy: “Reflect on what I am saying, for the Lord will give you insight into all this” (2 Timothy 2:7).
 We can’t expect the latter unless we do the former.
 Begin by seeking the original meaning, i.e. the intended meaning for the original readers/hearers.
 Later we’ll get on to applying the passage to our own time and place, but to do that faithfully we first need a clear understanding of the originally intended meaning – we need to “go back to Corinth.”
 Five key words to aid this process are Context, Repetition, Aim, Mood, and Structure (the first letters of each word form the memory-aid CRAMS, which is fitting because God crams Bible passages full of meaning).
 Ask yourself: what is the context, the surrounding material for this passage?
 For example, Isaiah 53:3 refers back to 49:6-7 and those two verses refer back to 9:1-2.
 Those connections are meaningful because they establish that the Suffering Servant of Isaiah 53 is the same person as the world-ruling Messiah of Isaiah 9.
 Ultimately the context of any one passage is the whole of the rest of the Bible.
-For example Hebrews 11:17-19 helps us understand Genesis 22:10.
+Hebrews 11:17-19, for example, helps us understand Genesis 22:10.
 So Bible study leaders should be striving to grow in their understanding of all the Scriptures.
 The better we understand the Bible as a whole, the better we’ll understand individual passages within it.
 Ask yourself: is there any repetition in the passage?
 People generally repeat themselves when they’re trying to communicate something important (“Just don’t forget to feed the cat”; “You must have told me that seven times by now”).
-For example, there are some significant repetitions in Ephesians 2:1-10.
-Ask yourself: does the author of the passage say anywhere what the aim is: the purpose of the book in which the passage is found?
-If so, that will need to be kept in mind.
+Ephesians 2:1-10 is an example of a passage with some significant repetition.
+Ask yourself: does the author of the passage state anywhere what the aim is, i.e. the purpose of the passage or the purpose of the book in which the passage is found?
+If so, that will be very relevant!
 John 20:30-31 is a famous example, which helps us understand the whole of John’s gospel.
 Another example is Jude 3.
+Psalm 73:1 sets out the teaching point that the whole of the rest of the psalm explores.
 Ask yourself: what is the mood of this passage?
 If a passage has a cheerful mood then you should expect a joyful, encouraging meaning.
 A passage with a sad, melancholy mood will probably have a meaning that challenges our sinfulness or tells us something about the fallenness of our world.
 An example of the latter is Luke 17:11-19, which describes a miraculous healing and yet closes on a melancholy note – which would need to be acknowledged in the study.
-In contrast Matthew 13:44-45 is a joyful passage, and so it clearly wouldn’t be right to focus on the negative side of “selling all you have.”
+In contrast Matthew 13:44-45 is a joyful passage, and so it wouldn’t be right to focus on the negative side of “selling all you have.”
 Ask yourself: does the structure of the passage help to reveal its meaning?
 Just as we separate knives, forks and spoons in a kitchen drawer to avoid confusion, so authors separate the different points they’re trying to make.
 In Psalm 19, for example, the author makes one point in the first six verses, another point in verses 7-11, and a third point in verses 12-14.
 Noticing the structure helps us to follow the author’s logic.